oladapooloyede/tekton-pipeline/README.md

         selfHeal: true
 ```

-### Deployment on Prod Environment
+### Deployment on Production Environment

 Kindly carry out the following activities:-

 - Kindly setup the namespace `ccop-ref-prod` (if it does not exist) on Openshift for deployment using this label `argocd.argoproj.io/managed-by: <argocd instance namespace>` on Front Door.
 If the namespace is not labelled with this value - `argocd.argoproj.io/managed-by: <argocd instance namespace>` on Front Door, after creation, kindly reach out to the cluster admin.

-- Kindly create the following on the dev environment:-
+- Kindly create the following in the <argocd instance namespace> of the Production environment:-
 ``` yaml
 apiVersion: argoproj.io/v1alpha1
 kind: AppProject